xsdk-project/xsdk-community-policies/package_policies/README.md

 A key aspect of work in the [IDEAS Scientific Software Productivity Project][1] is developing an Extreme-scale Scientific Software Development Kit ([xSDK][2]) — a collection of related and complementary software elements that provide the building blocks, tools, models, processes, and related artifacts for rapid and efficient development of high-quality applications.
-As an initial step in creating the xSDK, we have written the following draft xSDK package community policies to help address challenges in interoperability and sustainability of software developed by diverse groups at different institutions.
+As an initial step in creating xSDK, we have written the following draft xSDK package community policies to help address challenges in interoperability and sustainability of software developed by diverse groups at different institutions.